Top award for learning disabilities nurse at Rampton Hospital in Retford

 Hillary Garrett, deputy chief nursing officer for England, presented Helen Watkinson with her award.

-Helen was awarded this award after being put forward for how she has made a huge difference to her patients’ lives in learning disability services, where she has worked since qualifying in 1989.
+Helen was recognised after being put forward for how she has made a difference to her patients’ lives in learning disability services, where she has worked since qualifying in 1989.

-Tabetha Darmon, executive director of Nursing, AHPs and Quality, said: “We are extremely proud of Helen for this fantastic achievement.
+Tabetha Darmon, Nottinghamshire Healthcare executive director of nursing, allied health professions and quality, said: “We are extremely proud of Helen for this fantastic achievement.

 Advertisement